bigbio/quantms.io/docs/tools.rst

 -------------------
 This tool is used to compare peptide information in result files obtained by different search engines.

-- ``--tags`` are used to specify the tags of the PSM table.
+- ``--tags`` or ``-t`` are used to specify the tags of the PSM table.

 Example:

 .. code:: python

-   python feature_command.py compare-set-of-psms
+   python feature_command.py compare_set_of_psms
+      -p PXD014414-comet.parquet
+      -p PXD014414-sage.parquet
-      --parquets PXD014414-comet.parquet PXD014414-sage.parquet PXD014414-msgf.parquet
+      -p PXD014414-msgf.parquet
+      -t comet
+      -t sage
-      --tags comet sage msgf
+      -t msgf

 Generate spectra message
 -------------------------